Steve Bauer

 Steven Todd Bauer, MSM (born June 12, 1959) is a retired professional road bicycle racer from Canada.
-He won the first Olympic medal in road cycling for Canada and until 2022 he was the only Canadian to win an individual stage of the Tour de France (both Ryder Hesjedal and Svein Tuft and Alex Stieda had been part of winning team time trial squads).
+He won the first Olympic medal in road cycling for Canada and until 2022 he was the only Canadian to win an individual stage of the Tour de France (Ryder Hesjedal, Svein Tuft and Alex Stieda had been part of winning team time trial squads).

 Cycling career

 Bauer joined the Canadian national cycling team in 1977, competing in team pursuit.
 He would remain on the national team for seven years, winning the national road race championship in 1981, 1982, and 1983, competing in the Commonwealth Games (1978, 1982), the Pan American Games (1979).

 He capped his amateur career with a silver medal in the men's cycling road race at the 1984 Summer Olympics in Los Angeles.
 This was the first medal in road cycling for Canada at the Olympics.

 Bauer turned professional following the Olympics, and in his second professional race, won the bronze medal at the world cycling championship road race in Barcelona.

 Between 1985 and 1995, he competed in 11 Tours de France.

 He began his professional career in 1985 on the La Vie Claire team of Bernard Hinault and Greg LeMond, where he stayed until leaving for Weinmann / La Suisse in 1988.

 Bauer finished fourth in the 1988 Tour, winning the first stage and wearing the yellow jersey for five days, the second Canadian to wear the jersey.
 The first was Alex Stieda in 1986, who was also the first North American to wear the yellow jersey.

-At the 1988 world championship, Bauer disputed the final sprint with Belgium's Claude Criquielion and Italy's Maurizio Fondriest.
-As Criquielion tried to pass against the barriers, he rode into Bauer.
-Criquielion lost equilibrium, and struck a policeman and the feet of the barriers, crashing.
+At the 1988 world championship, Bauer disputed the final sprint with Belgium's Claude Criquielion, world champion in 1984, and Italy's Maurizio Fondriest.
+As Criquielion tried to pass against the barriers, Bauer sent him crashing into the barriers.
 Meanwhile, Fondriest passed and won the race.
-Bauer was disqualified, but once Criquielion sued Bauer for assault and battery, the municipal court of Oudenaarde ruled in Bauer's favour.
+Bauer was immediately disqualified, even if once Criquielion sued Bauer for assault and battery, the municipal court of Oudenaarde ruled in Bauer's favour.
 The ruling was upheld in both the Appeal Court and the Supreme court, at which stage Criquielion was fined for bringing the case a third time in a process that lasted for more than five years.

 In 1989 Bauer won the Züri-Metzgete.
 In 1990, he took second place in Paris–Roubaix to Belgian Eddy Planckaert.
 The finish was so close that the officials had to study the photo-finish for more than ten minutes before Planckaert was finally declared the winner.
 After 266 kilometers of racing, Planckaert had just edged Bauer by less than a centimeter, making it the closest finish of the race's history.